Steering Large Language Models for Machine Translation Personalization: Preliminaries

 \section{Preliminaries}

-Before testing the effectiveness of personalization strategies, we validate some key assumptions: \textbf{i)} Whether the personalized translation style is \textit{discernible}, i.e., if it is possible to tell apart human- and machine-generated translations; \textbf{ii)} Whether different translation styles are automatically \textit{reproducible}, i.e., if LLMs can mimic a specific translator's style when provided with some examples; and \textbf{iii)} Whether style distinctions are reflected in the model's internal representations, to motivate the interest in steering approaches for personalization.
+We begin our investigation by validating some key assumptions: \textbf{i)} Whether the personal translation styles are \textit{discernible}, i.e., if the translation style of various LLMs and human translators can be consistently identified; \textbf{ii)} Whether LLMs can mimic specific translators' styles when provided with some of their translations; and \textbf{iii)} Whether style distinctions are reflected in the model's internal representations, to motivate the interest in steering approaches for improving MT personalization.

-We use the \textsc{par3} dataset by~\citet{thai-etal-2022-exploring}, which contains multiple non-English novels, as a benchmark to evaluate personalization.
-Novels are segmented into paragraphs with translations into English by two professional literary translators.
-We select novels across seven languages: German, Russian, Chinese, Italian, Dutch, French, and Japanese\footnote{The full list of novels is available in~\Cref{app:novels}.}.
-Examples for a subset of languages are shown in \Cref{tab:data-examples}.
-We name the two available human translations \Hone~and \Htwo, and compare them with MT outputs produced by LLMs, which we denote as \MT$_{\text{model}}$.
-We use three LLMs, namely Llama 3.1 8B Instruct~\citep{grattafiori2024llama3herdmodels} and Gemma 2~\citep{gemmateam2024gemma2improvingopen} in its 2B and 9B instruction-tuned variants.
+In our experiments, we use the \textsc{par3} dataset by~\citet{thai-etal-2022-exploring}, which comprises multiple human translations of novels from seven diverse languages (German, Russian, Chinese, Italian, Dutch, French, and Japanese) into English, as a benchmark for evaluating MT personalization.
+Novels are segmented into paragraphs with translations into English by two professional literary translators. \Cref{tab:novels-details} shows statistics about the \textsc{par3} data, while \Cref{tab:data-examples} presents some examples for Chinese-to-English and Italian-to-English.
+We name the two available human translations \Hone~and \Htwo, and compare them with MT outputs produced by LLMs, which we denote as \MT$_{\text{model}}$ from here onwards.
+We evaluate three LLMs, namely Llama 3.1 8B Instruct~\citep{grattafiori2024llama3herdmodels} and Gemma 2~\citep{gemmateam2024gemma2improvingopen} in its 2B and 9B instruction-tuned variants.
 Our model selection is motivated by our steering requirements, discussed in~\Cref{sec:exp}.